ndp/ts-playground/src/ts-envs/README.md

-No-nonsense help with ENVironmental variable processing for your Typescript project.
+No-nonsense help with environmental variable processing for your Typescript project.

-[Accessing environment variables](https://nodejs.org/dist/latest-v8.x/docs/api/process.html#process_process_env)  within a node app is straightforward, but as an app ages and grows, small problems crop up.
+[Accessing environment variables](https://nodejs.org/dist/latest-v8.x/docs/api/process.html#process_process_env)  within a node app is straightforward, and should feel simple, but as an app ages and grows, small problems crop up.
 This is a small solution to those small problems.

 ## Problems:

+- When you start working on a project, incomplete or outdated documentation about environment variables will mean it's hard to get a project working.
 - When setting up a project in a new environment, things break.
 It can be obvious, or it can be an exception that is thrown after the app has been running some time.
 It can be a bit of a treasure hunt to find and fix these.
-- When you start working on a project, incomplete or outdated documentation may mean it's hard to get a project working.
 - When an environment variable is used in multiple parts of the code, it may be used inconsistently.
-Maintaining and updating default values may be error prone.
+- Maintaining and updating default values may be error prone.

-## Features:
+## Features

-- detect missing configurations in one place
+- Detect missing configurations in one place
-- provide documentation about what is expected
+- Provide documentation about what is expected
-- provide config defaults for optional variables
+- Provide config defaults for optional variables
-- coerce to specific (Typescript) type
+- Provide great Typescript support, both in configuration and the variable access.
+Client code should not have to coerce any values.

 ## Usage

 ### `configure`
 This package replaces the normal uses of `process.env` with an alternative object.
 It's called `envs` in this documentation (but you can call it whatever you want).
+You will initialize it with the result of the `configure` function, and export it to be used throughout your codebase.

-To create it, call `configure` providing metadata about each of the expected variables.
+The `configure` function requires simple metadata about each of the expected variables.
 Here is an example:
 ```ts
 import {configure} from "ts-envs";